 The Importance of Early Attitudes Towards Mathematics and Science

 A majority of student attitudes toward mathematics and science do not change from seventh through twelfth grade.
 Of the students who had less stable attitudes towards mathematics and science, changes in attitudes occurred prior to tenth grade.
-These changes in attitudes were related to outcomes such as mathematics and science achievement, STEM career attainment and support of science issues which emphasizes the importance of encouraging and supporting early positive attitudes.
+These changes in attitudes were related to outcomes such as mathematics and science achievement, STEM career attainment, and support of science issues which emphasizes the importance of encouraging and supporting early positive attitudes.

 There are multiple goals to science education reforms such as the Next Generation Science Standards.
 One goal is to increase the number of qualified students who are interested in pursuing careers in science (Graham, Frederick, Byars-Winston, Hunter, & Handelsman, 2013; National Academy of Sciences, 2011; National Science Board, 2010).
 Another goal is to increase the science and technological literacy of all students to create a more informed general public that actively engages and supports scientific innovation and discovery (Feinstein, Allen, & Jenkins, 2013).
 Central to these multiple goals is improving all students’ attitudes towards science and mathematics (Osborne, Simon, & Collins, 2003).

-There is evidence that student attitudes toward science can shift depending on factors such as who is teaching, what they are teaching and how they are teaching (Atwater, Wiggins, & Gardner, 1995; Ebenezer & Zoller, 1993; Osborne & Collins, 2000; Whitfield, 1980) and are related to interest in STEM careers and academic behaviors (Atwater, Lance, Woodard, & Hillsman, 2013; Ing & Nylund, 2013; Sadler, Sonnert, Hazari, & Tai, 2012).
-There is much research about differences in these outcomes related to student characteristics such as gender and ethnicity (Calabrese Barton, Kang, Tan, O’Neill, Bautista-Guerra, & Brecklin, 2013; DeWitt, Archer, Osborne, Dillon, Willis, &Wong, 2011; Fadigan & Hammrich, 2004; Weinburgh, 1995).
-Yet, despite calls to support early interest in science (Tai, Qi Liu, Maltese, & Fan, 2006) and efforts to improve interest in science such as professional development opportunities for science teachers (Supovitz & Turner, 2000), we know little about the long-term implications of such efforts to influence student attitudes.
+There is evidence that student attitudes toward science can shift depending on factors such as who is teaching, what they are teaching, and how they are teaching (Atwater, Wiggins, & Gardner, 1995; Ebenezer & Zoller, 1993; Osborne & Collins, 2000; Whitfield, 1980), each of which has been shown to be related to students’ interest in STEM careers and academic behaviors (Atwater, Lance, Woodard, & Hillsman, 2013; Ing & Nylund, 2013; Sadler, Sonnert, Hazari, & Tai, 2012).
+A large body of research about differences in these outcomes are related to student characteristics such as gender and ethnicity (Calabrese Barton, Kang, Tan, O’Neill, Bautista-Guerra, & Brecklin, 2013; DeWitt, Archer, Osborne, Dillon, Willis, &Wong, 2011; Fadigan & Hammrich, 2004; Weinburgh, 1995).
+Yet, despite calls to support early interest in science (Tai, Qi Liu, Maltese, & Fan, 2006) and efforts to improve student interest in science such by providing more professional development opportunities for science teachers (Supovitz & Turner, 2000), we know little about the long-term implications of such efforts to influence student attitudes.

-This study explores how enduring and persistent early student attitudes are toward mathematics and science using a nationally representative, longitudinal data.
+This study explores the extent to which student’s early attitudes towards math and science are enduring and persistent.
+We achieve this by using a nationally representative, longitudinal data.
 In doing so, we address the following questions: 1) How stable are student attitudes towards mathematics and science from seventh through twelfth grade?; 2) Do students who are typically underrepresented in STEM fields change their attitudes toward mathematics and science more or less compared to other students?; and 3) Are changes in attitudes related to student achievement, STEM career persistence, and student interest and support for science-related issues?
-This study identifies grade levels where student attitudes might be particularly vulnerable to shifting and the extent to which attitudes towards mathematics and science are persistent for particular groups of students.
+This study uses measures from grade levels where student attitudes might be particularly vulnerable to shifting and the extent to which attitudes towards mathematics and science are persistent for particular groups of students.

 Survey and Analysis